TinyMan256/Rogue-Company-External-Cheat/README.md

 # Rogue-Company-External-Cheat v1.4 Rage update

-The cheat is outdated right now wait for the new version
+The cheat is outdated use lite version

 This cheat will be regularly updated to every update